Country Guide

 Updated March 2026

 The Czech Republic has a growing EV charging network with good coverage along the D1, D2, and D5 motorways connecting Prague to Brno, Bratislava, and Germany.
-CEZ and PRE are the main domestic charging operators, supplemented by Ionity on highways.
-Prague itself has a dense network of city chargers.
+CEZ and PRE are the main domestic charging operators, supplemented by Ionity and GreenWay on highways.
+Like Poland, the Czech Republic is building many new stations under current EU regulations, so newer motorway hubs often feature central payment kiosks with credit card terminals.

 EV charging infrastructure changes quickly.
 Networks expand, pricing updates, apps change, and new chargers appear regularly.
 The information on this page reflects general conditions as of early 2026, but always verify details with the charging network before you travel.